gustavo-iniguez-goya/decloaker/README.md

 ### TODO

-- [ ] Read options from a configuration file.
+- [x] Read options from a configuration file.
-- [x] Dump logs in json and structured text.
 - [ ] Display the differences when scanning with `scan hidden-content`.
 - [x] Display what processes opened the existing sockets.
       - 1/2 done: does not work for connections opened in containers.